Born on the Fourth of July (film): Plot

 In 1956 Massapequa, New York, 10-year-old Ron Kovic is playing with his friends in a forest.
 On his Fourth of July birthday, he attends an Independence Day parade with his family and best friend Donna.
-In 1961, President John F. Kennedy's televised inaugural address inspires a teenage Ron to join the United States Marine Corps.
+In 1961, President John F. Kennedy's televised inaugural address inspires a teenage Kovic to join the United States Marine Corps.
 After attending an impassioned lecture by two Marine recruiters visiting his high school, he enlists.
-His decision receives support from his mother, but upsets his father, a World War II veteran.
-Ron goes to his prom, dances with Donna and kisses her before leaving for recruit training.
+His decision receives support from his mother, but upsets his father, a World War II veteran who lost many of his friends to the war.
+Kovic goes to his prom, dances with Donna and kisses her before leaving for recruit training.

-In October 1967, Ron is now a Marine sergeant on a reconnaissance mission in Vietnam, during his second tour of duty.
+In October 1967, Kovic is now a Marine sergeant on a reconnaissance mission in Vietnam, during his second tour of duty.
 He and his unit kill a number of Vietnamese villagers after mistaking them for enemy combatants.
 After encountering enemy fire, they flee the village and abandon its sole survivor, a crying baby.
-During the retreat, Ron accidentally kills Wilson, a young private in his platoon.
+During the retreat, Kovic accidentally kills Wilson, a young private in his platoon.
 He reports the action to his superior, who ignores the claim and advises him not to say anything else.
-In January 1968, Ron is critically wounded during a firefight, but is rescued by a fellow Marine.
+In January 1968, Kovic is critically wounded during a firefight, but is rescued by a fellow Marine.
 Paralyzed from the mid-chest down, he spends several months in recovery at the Bronx Veterans Hospital in New York.
-The hospital's conditions are poor; the doctors and nurses ignore patients, abuse drugs, and operate using old equipment.
-Against his doctors' requests, Ron desperately tries to walk again with the use of braces and crutches, only to damage his legs and confine himself permanently to a wheelchair.
+Conditions in the underfunded and understaffed hospital are poor; the doctors, nurses and orderlies ignore patients, abuse drugs, and operate using old equipment.
+Against his doctors' requests, Kovic desperately tries to walk again with the use of braces and crutches, only to fall and break his leg, nearly requiring its amputation.